Connor Wong Player Props: Red Sox vs. Angels

-On Tuesday, Connor Wong (.265 slugging percentage in past 10 games, with no homers) and the Boston Red Sox play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+On Wednesday, Connor Wong (.143 on-base percentage in past 10 games, 135 points below season-long percentage) and the Boston Red Sox play the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
 First pitch is at 9:38 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Angels.
+He had a one-hit performance in his most recent game (1-for-3) against the Angels.

 Connor Wong Game Info & Props vs. the Angels